What Is Nitrogen Dioxide?

 - Greater likelihood of emergency department and hospital admissions.

-New research warns that NO2 is likely to be a cause of asthma in children.
+Scientific evidence suggests that exposure to NO2 could likely cause asthma in children.

 What Are the Sources of Nitrogen Dioxide Emissions?